scottmatheina/bosnet.github.io/_posts/2018-09-19-introduction-ISAAC-consensus-Betterment.md

 On September 6, 2018, the top 100 projects by market cap used c ++ (23) implementation languages ​​and the second most used language was Golang (18).
 Golang has provided a variety of libraries for cryptocurrency projects and we decided that the syntax was simple enough to make the developer ecosystem relatively easy.

-We have expanded the opensource global development ecosystem through Golang to encourage the participation of developers from around the world.
+We have expanded the open-source global development ecosystem through Golang to encourage the participation of developers from around the world.
 Golang also has the advantage of being able to handle concurrent programming with goroutine and handle many transactions.

 ### **3.Expansion improvement**

 Trust contracts and Congress voting are currently under active development.
 At this time, ISAAC development consideration is based on scalability to smoothly drive Trust Contract and Voting.
-The current ISAAC consensus protocol support transactions only, this next version will extending functionality to Trust Contracts and Congress voting.
+The current ISAAC consensus protocol supports transactions only, this next version will extending functionality to Trust Contracts and Congress voting.

 ## Future work

-Next posting will show you about what is our plan for completion of the proposer election process And what is plan to make testing enviroment for quality control of Boscoin's nework.
+Next posting will show you about what is our plan for completion of the proposer election process, and what is the plan to make a testing enviroment for quality control on the BOScoin nework.